 You don't want to lose it all

-You've worked hard saving money for your next trip, and the last thing you want to do is lose it on day one!
+You've worked hard saving money for your next trip, and the last thing you want to do is lose it on day one.
+It really will call into question why you wanted to travel in the first place!

 One thing people worry about when traveling, is what happens if their money gets stolen?